-EU–France-Holocaust Survivor
+Holocaust survivor seeks teens to bear witness for future

 But what Perahia was after was something more powerful than just teaching the truth.
 An atheist, he has visited Auschwitz repeatedly to intone the Jewish prayer for the dead for his father and grandfather who died there.

-And for the children listening to him on this day, it seemed he had succeeded in leaving something behind.
+And for the children listening to him on this day, organized jointly by the Drancy memorial and the Jewish umbrella organization CRIF, it seemed he had succeeded in leaving something behind.

 “Victor Perahia will leave a mark.
 That’s the thing that will leave a mark, what I will tell my family, my children, if I have any.
 This will surely stay with me the rest of my life,” said Iness Boubaajat-Lebreton.